About Us

 Laura Drummond is the principal and founder of Atlanta Preservation and Planning Services.
 She has a B.A. in Religion from Duke University; an M.A. in Theological Studies from Gordon-Conwell Theological Seminary; an M.S. in Library & Information Science from the University of North Carolina-Chapel Hill; an M.A. in Heritage Preservation from Georgia State University.
 She was awarded her Ph.D. in History by Georgia State University in May 2021.

 As a preservation consultant Laura has produced historic structure reports, conditions assessments, National Register nominations, building chronologies, site and regional histories, and has conducted numerous historic resource surveys.
-As preservation faculty, she teaches the history of the American built environment and the conservation of historic building materials classes.
+As preservation faculty, she taught the history of the American built environment and the conservation of historic building materials classes.
 She has directed many student conditions assessment reports and historic structure reports in GSU’s Heritage Preservation Program.
 As historic preservation specialist for Stone Mountain, she initiated and directed the creation of new design guidelines for the city’s historic district.

 Bill Drummond

+Bill Drummond, a frequent consultant to Atlanta Preservation and Planning Services, is a professor in the School of City and Regional Planning in the College of Architecture at Georgia Institute of Technology.
 Bill has conducted and supervised numerous GIS projects, economic and demographic analyses, and has created various types of plans, including: greenspace, bicycle, pedestrian, land use, and climate change plans.
 He has developed innovative GIS-based mapping and spatial analysis for historic battlefields.
 He is currently working on Drawdown Georgia, leading a team to model carbon emissions monthly for every county in the state of Georgia.